 Embarking on a Half-Day Nadi Tour

 On the way into Nadi, Khan told us about his family.
 None of his children live in Fiji anymore; it is just him and his wife.
 He has a son living in New Zealand and two more sons living in Australia.

 I asked him if he visits them and he told me that he can’t afford to do so, but that they come back to Fiji when they can.

 Sri Siva Subramaniya Temple

 Our first stop on our private tour was at the Sri Siva Subramaniya Temple in Nadi, the largest Hindu temple in the Southern Hemisphere.

-The temple complex was an elaborate display of bright colours and intricate carvings made up of one large building and smaller shrines surrounding it.
+The temple complex was an elaborate display of bright colors and intricate carvings made up of one large building and smaller shrines surrounding it.
 According to the Lonely Planet, it is one of the few places outside India where you can see traditional Dravidian architecture.

 More than a third of the population of Fiji is made up of Indo-Fijians hence the importance of this magnificent temple complex.
 It was particularly stunning against a backdrop of a bright blue sky.

-Nadi city centre was different than I expected.
+Nadi city center was different than I expected.
 It was actually quite small with just one main street and a few smaller streets branching off it.
 Despite its size, it was chaotic and there were people everywhere.

 We parked in a small car park and walked the short block and a half to the Nadi Produce Market.
 Some touters tried to get us into one of the souvenir shops and Khan yelled at them.
-Apparently it is illegal to tout in Nadi and he had reported people before.
+Apparently, it is illegal to tout in Nadi and he had reported people before.
 For a small man, Khan was feisty.